anthonyloprimo/HyperMon/readme.md

 - Fixed a bug where the player wouldn't animate when bumping against a solid object or square.
 - Addded the ability to save and create animated tiles to the map editor.
 - Saving maps are possible.
-- Fixed a bug where file paths weren't displaying.
+- Fixed a bug where file paths weren't displaying and the file name displays correctly.
+- Added the ability to click and drag when painting tiles on a square.
+- Added the ability to clone a square in the square palette.

 ### v0.0.10
 - Added initial collision logic for player.